enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

   education
 meta-description: >-
   Digital disruption is coming to education.
-How universities fight back: an Adelaide uni joins force with a MOOC provider & what you can learn from this.
+How universities fight back: an Adelaide uni joins force with a MOOC provider & what you can learn.
 description: >-
   Digital disruption is coming to education.
-How universities fight back: an Adelaide uni joins force with a MOOC provider & what you can learn from this.
+How universities fight back: an Adelaide uni joins force with a MOOC provider & what you can learn.
 excerpt: >-
   Digital disruption is coming to education.
-How universities fight back: an Adelaide uni joins force with a MOOC provider & what you can learn from this.
+How universities fight back: an Adelaide uni joins force with a MOOC provider & what you can learn.
 author:
   - linh
   - grant